This is the way to find out how to install a backup camera for your Car – SUV – Truck.

-- Bracket-Mounted Camera is attached to but separated from a bracket that can be mounted on the car’s surface.
+- The bracket-Mounted Camera is attached to but separated from a bracket that can be mounted on the car’s surface.

-- Flush-Mounted Camera is made to blend with the surface of the vehicle as much as possible to conceal.
+- The flush-Mounted Camera is made to blend with the surface of the vehicle as much as possible to conceal.

-- License Plate Frame Camera is embedded within a license plate frame work.
+- The license Plate Frame Camera is embedded within a license plate framework.

-- License Plate Bar Camera is centered in a bar that stretches across and attaches to the top of a license plate structure.
+- The license Plate Bar Camera is centered in a bar that stretches across and attaches to the top of a license plate structure.